Greatness can be captured in one word: lifestyle.

 Yet, the updated WHI analysis released in 2006 clarified this finding, stating that estrogen-alone HRT does not increase the risk of breast cancer in postmenopausal women.
 Further research published in a 2013 article in The Journal of Clinical Endocrinology and Metabolism shows that breast cancer rates were actually found to decrease significantly with estrogen alone.
 Moreover, the article goes on to say that even though there isn’t a significant increase with E+P used together versus estrogen alone, for illustrative purposes, any increased risk of breast cancer associated with E+P originally publicized with the WHI trial is less than the risk conferred by obesity, being a flight attendant, and many other common exposures.

-Another noteworthy difference which can play a role in breast cancer risk is the use of synthetic progestins versus bioidentical progesterone.
-Synthetic progestins, which were used in the WHI, are hormones which are synthetically produced, and thus different in structure from bioidentical progesterone.
+Another noteworthy difference that can play a role in breast cancer risk is the use of synthetic progestins versus bioidentical progesterone.
+Synthetic progestins, which were used in the WHI, are hormones that are synthetically produced, and thus different in structure from bioidentical progesterone.
 Bioidentical progesterone, while produced from a plant source, is structurally and chemically identical to the progesterone produced by the ovaries.
 Synthetic progestins mimic some effects of the natural hormone, but react differently with progesterone receptors within the body and are felt to be responsible for the increase in breast cancer seen in WHI.
 On the other hand, bioidentical progesterone does not increase, and may actually reduce the risk of breast cancer.

 For many women, HRT is a powerful means of regaining quality of life and maintaining optimal wellness through the postmenopausal years.
 In fact, avoiding estrogen therapy can actually have serious implications.
 One article published in the American Journal of Public Health indicates that as many as 91,610 postmenopausal women died prematurely because of the avoidance of hormone therapy.
 Estrogen therapy, especially when used in younger postmenopausal women (aged 50-59), is linked to a decisive reduction in all-cause mortality.